 Students are taught pharmacy operations such as prescription and medication orders, purchasing and storing drugs, and how to handle recalls and expired drugs.
 The students receive training in the types of medications prescribed, and major drug manufacturers and their products.
 Students learn preparation of prescriptions and drug dosage forms such as liquids, solids and creams.
 Students are informed on how to read and interpret directions on prescriptions, as well as the Latin abbreviations and pharmaceutical notations.
 In a pre-algebra review course, students refresh their knowledge of the metric system, ratios, proportions, measurement and solving equations.

 Students practice pharmaceutical calculations for drug dispensing and preparation.
 Participants in the program are taught how drugs work on a cellular level in the body and what to do if there is an emergency concerning accidental drug ingestion or overdosing.
 Individuals also learn about compounding sterile products including IV’s, injectable drugs and parenteral admixtures for hospital or pharmacy settings.
-In the final set students take, they will learn the types of drugs used to treat common ailments.
+In the final set students will strengthen working knowledge of the concepts essential for pharmacy technician practice and serve as a review to prepare students for the Pharmacy Technician Certification Exam.
 Students interested in finding out more information or applying for the Pharmacy Technician program may do so on the Penn Foster website.

 Have a high school diploma or its recognized equivalent